 The more I use this amp the more I like it.
 It is highly musical and never too in your face.
 Bass is rich and smooth which makes music sound weighty and lush esp if you up the bass control a little.
 I guess the amp is coloured compared to the F5 and others but not in a bad way.
 It really has a 'vintage' tone to match its vintage look.

 Do not let the fact that this amp has tone and balance controls put you off, it does have a defeat mode when centred.
-There is a serious amount of snobbery in the HiFi industry in that anything with such controls cannot be considered serious equipment.
-Pro-audio users and musicians employ EQ units all the time, hardware and software based, at various stages in the recording, mix and playback process.
-The EQ is an essential piece of equipment but for some reason a no-no in HiFi, not even a simple tone circuit which can make the difference to enjoying a lean or bright recording and tweaking for room acoustics.
-Most HiFi guys spend countless box swapping exercises and messing with cables to 'tune' the sound and tonality which is just a longer and harder way to do the same thing sometimes.
-Do you want to listen to a pure signal and the HiFi or just enjoy all your music collection ?
+There is sometimes snobbery in the HiFi industry in that anything with such controls cannot be considered serious equipment.
+Pro-audio users and musicians employ EQ units all the time, both hardware and software based, at various stages in the recording, mix and playback process.
+The EQ is an essential piece of equipment and a simple tone control circuit can make the difference to enjoying a lean or bright recording and tweaking for poor room acoustics.
+HiFi guys spend countless box swapping exercises and messing with cables to 'tune' the sound and tonality which is sometimes just a longer and harder way to do the same thing as an EQ circuit.